Torram/magic-docs/docs/Server/src/controllers/AuthController.md

 ```

 ### signIn
-Function that log in a user if email and password matches with a register in the database.
+Function that log in a user if the email and password matches with a register in the database.
 ```tsx
 import { generateTokens } from './TokenController';